omichelsen/ole.michelsen.dk/public/blog/install-windows-8-with-boot-camp-on-osx-yosemite-with-usb-key.md

 1. Go to Applications > Utilities > Boot Camp Assistant and right click to Show Package Contents
 2. Add Read & Write access to Administrators on the folder `Contents` and the file `Info.plist`
 3. Edit the file `Info.plist` with Xcode
-4. Delete the `Pre` part from the key `USBBootSupportedModels` add your Mac model
+4. Delete the `Pre` part from the key `USBBootSupportedModels` and add your Mac model

 ![Add your computer model to the approved list of USB boot supported models.](/images/blog/install-windows-8-with-boot-camp-on-osx-yosemite-with-usb-key/info-plist.png)

-To see your model version open  > About This Mac > System Report > Model Identifier e.g. "MacBookPro6,2"
+To see your model version open  > About This Mac > System Report > Model Identifier e.g. "MacBookPro6,2".

 ![Look up the 'Model Identifier' entry in System Report to find your Mac model version.](/images/blog/install-windows-8-with-boot-camp-on-osx-yosemite-with-usb-key/system-report.png)